ketill1/shakeometer/README.md

 9. Analyse data by writing `python3 acc_analyser.py` in the terminal
 10. Choose the bag folder with a number in the terminal window

+# If losing ssh connection during measurment:
+´htop´ then ´F8 + F9 + Enter´ to shut down the recording from an other terminal window.